samuelgardonis/lrc-damped-oscillations-analysis/README.md

 ## Discussion

-The observed linear dependence of damping constant on resistance validates the theoretical model of an LRC system.
-The non-zero intercept indicates the presence of parasitic resistance inherent to the inductor, which becomes significant at low external resistance values.
+The observed linear dependence of the damping constant on resistance validates the theoretical model of an LRC system.
+The nonzero intercept indicates the presence of parasitic inductor resistance, which becomes significant at low external resistance values.

-Deviations from ideal behavior may be attributed to non-ideal components, including dielectric losses in the capacitor and frequency-dependent resistance in the inductor.
+Deviations from ideal behaviour may be attributed to non-ideal components, including dielectric losses in the capacitor and frequency-dependent resistance in the inductor.

 The consistency between experimental data and theoretical prediction supports the validity of the adopted measurement and analysis techniques.

 ## Error Analysis

 - Capacitor tolerance (±10%)
-- Skin effect in inductor
+- Skin effect in an inductor
 - Oscilloscope measurement uncertainty (~1–2%)

 ---